Celebrate Fearless Activists

 For further information on this award winner or to schedule an interview, please contact

-The Freedom From Fear Awards are produced by Public Interest Projects, (PIP).
-PIP is a non-profit, non-partisan organization that brings together and strengthens the work of philanthropic institutions, donors, nonprofit groups and other public interest organizations sharing a vision of a society that ensures justice, dignity and opportunity for all people.
-Statements and activities of Freedom from Fear Award winners do not necessarily reflect the views of PIP.
+The Freedom From Fear Awards are produced by NEO Philanthropy.
+NEO is a non-profit, non-partisan organization that brings together and strengthens the work of philanthropic institutions, donors, nonprofit groups and other public interest organizations sharing a vision of a society that ensures justice, dignity and opportunity for all people.
+Statements and activities of Freedom from Fear Award winners do not necessarily reflect the views of NEO.